yeatmanlab/roar-legal-documents/atHomeConsentEyetrackingPaid.md

 * Answer questions about their feelings about reading, learning, school, and the activities you played.
 *	Complete an eye-tracking task that will request access to your webcam.
 This activity will capture eye-tracking data and video recordings.

-Your child(ren)/ your ward(s) may be asked to complete tasks in one session.
+Your child(ren)/ your ward(s) may be asked to complete multiple tasks in one session.

 <br>